artipie/blog.artipie.com/_posts/2020/11/2020-11-06-configure-artipie-maven-repo.md

 date: 2020-11-06
 title: "Using Artipie as a maven repository"
 author: Alexander Krasnov
-description: This blog post explains how to use Artipie as a maven repository.
+description: This blog post explains how to use Artipie as a Maven repository.
 keywords:
   - artipie
   - private